GauravT-crypto/Final-Paper/README.md

 ## Statement on LLM usage
-No LLMs were used for this analysis
+No LLMs were used for this analysis.